BATCH-OLMS/Devops_Project-OLMS/README.md

 * Sequence:

-1. User opens the webpage and click on 'Register'.
+1. User opens the webpage and click on "Register".
 2. Registration page appears.
 3. User supplies the name, a working email-id and the preferred password.
 4. Page displays a message to check e-mail and prompts for activation code.